 No work may be repeated.
 Only the pieces recorded in the Pre-selection can be repeated in one of the other rounds of the competition.

 No program changes will be allowed after October 30th.

 All the works must be performed by heart.

 The Jury may interrupt the performance if the maximum timing for each round is exceeded.

-Some Special Prizes may be awarded as a travel grant containing 250 euro, taking into consideration all the performances during the competition.
-In addition, the members of the Orquesta Sinfónica Provincial de Málaga and the audience of the Final Stage may award their Special Prizes to their favorite finalist.
+Some Special Prizes may be awarded as a travel grant containing 250 euro each.
+The members of the Orquesta Sinfónica de Málaga and the audience of the Final Stage may award their Special Prizes to their favorite finalist.